lightblue-platform/lightblue-migrator/README.md

 ==================

 ###core
 This includes classes and configurations to manage feature flags for migrating data between one lightblue entity and another.
 Much of this is a wrapper around Togglz functionality, with lightblue migration-specific features.
-See (How to configure togglz for migration to lightblue?)[TOGGLZ.md].
+See [How to configure togglz for migration to lightblue?](TOGGLZ.md).

 See http://slideshare.net/derek63/lightblue-migration for more information on how to do a lightblue migration.